troglobit/pimd-dense/README.md

 Origin & References
 -------------------

+This code is old and was sort of dead and forgotten.
+The only project that kept it running was FreeBSD in their ports collection.
+As such it was included in the BSD Router Project.

 pimdd was written by Kurt Windisch when he was at University of Oregon.
 It is based on the PIM sparse-mode daemon, pimd, which in turn is based on the DVMRP daemon mrouted.